Dec 10, 2024

 Fire burning in sauna stove

-As great as it is, periodically you have to go out and cool down.
+As great as it is, periodically you have to get out of the sauna and cool down.
 I think sauna is about being social.
 It's not the same doing it alone.
 When inside heating up, conversations with friends and family are a big part of the experience.
 Cooling down outside, the conversations can continue by the campfire.
 I think a person can watch a campfire burn for hours.
 The fact that it also gives off heat is a bonus.
 This heat allows you to spend more time outside cooling down and prolongs the conversations.
-Another benefit of a campfire is the smell.
-Sure, you get the wood burning smell in the sauna when you open the stove door to throw in a log, but by the campfire, you get to enjoy it longer.

 Saunas and campfires go hand and hand